Walgreens The Thread

 It's normal for kids to feel anxious sometimes.
 Children and youth can become anxious about school, social situations or family stress from time to time.
-But anxiety disorders involve more than temporary feelings of anxiety, worry or fear.
-Almost 32% of youth, ages 13 to 18 have an anxiety disorder, and 8.3% of youth in that age range experience a severe anxiety disorder.
+But anxiety disorders involve more than temporary feelings of anxiety, worry or fear, and the symptoms may not be noticeable, and they can often be overlooked.
+Anxiety disorders are common mental health conditions, so the U.S. Preventive Services Task Force (USPSTF) recommends screening children and adolescents ages 8 to 18 years for anxiety, including those who are not showing recognizeable signs or symptoms of anxiety.
 When someone has an anxiety disorder, the anxious feelings do not go away, and over time, they can worsen to the point that the anxiety interferes with daily activities, such as job performance, schoolwork and relationships.
-This is when clinical intervention should be considered.
+This is when medical help should be considered.

 Types of anxiety disorders

-There are different types of anxiety disorders in children, including generalized anxiety disorder, panic disorder and social anxiety disorder.
+There are different types of anxiety disorders in children, including separation anxiety disorder, generalized anxiety disorder, panic disorder and social anxiety disorder.

 Does your child have an anxiety disorder?

-Evaluation for an anxiety disorder often begins with a visit to a primary care provider.
+Evaluation for an anxiety disorder often begins with a visit to a healthcare provider.
 Some physical health conditions and medications can imitate or worsen an anxiety disorder.
-A thorough mental health evaluation is also helpful because anxiety disorders often coexist with other conditions, such as depression or obsessive-compulsive disorder.
+A thorough mental health evaluation is needed to assess the severity of symptoms.
+It’s also helpful for identifying any other possible mental health conditions, such as depression or obsessive-compulsive disorder, that may often coexist with anxiety disorders.

 Treating children with anxiety disorders